E-Reader News, Resources & Information

 E-Reader-Info is a leading resource on electronic book readers.
 These popular devices from Amazon, Barnes & Noble, Sony and other companies offer a great reading experience using E Ink (or other E Paper) displays and a longer battery life.
 Our site brings you daily news, technology updates and e-reader resources.

-6" 758x1024 E Ink
+6" front-lit E Ink

 The Nook Glowlight is a 6" E Ink e-reader, an upgrade to the company's previous Simple Touch with Glowlight e-reader - mostly with new front-lighting technology.
 The Nook Glowlight weighs 175 grams and it ditches the physical page-turn buttons.
 The device includes 4GB of internal storage.

 The Nook Glowlight costs $119 and it's available today from B&S.

 Sony has decided to abandon the US e-reader market and they will not sell the PRS-T3 e-reader in the US.
 Sony instead will focus their efforts on Canada, Europe, and Japan.

 The PRS-T3 (an upgrade to the PRS-T2) is a 6" 758x1024 touch E Ink reader.
 It includes an integrated snap cover (with a built-in LED light) and Quick Charge which should charge your reader within 3 minutes (but not to full 100% power).
 Other features include Wi-Fi, 2GB of storage (and a microSD slot), ePub and PDF support.